Approval of Fees and

 by the institution.

-- Out-of-state students in item 2 above refers to geographic location and does not include
+- Qualify as out-of-state students in item 2 above refers to geographic location and

 - Students enrolled in any type courses other than online (on-ground,telecourse, hybrid,